 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give systemic chemotherapy for mesothelioma include an intravenous (IV) tube placed into a vein using a needle.
 Chemotherapy can also be given directly to the abdomen after surgery for peritoneal mesothelioma, called intraperitoneal chemotherapy.

-A systemic chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
-A patient may receive 1 drug at a time or combinations of different drugs at the same time.
+A systemic chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
+A patient may receive 1 drug at a time or combinations of different drugs given at the same time.